-To protect yourself and others, it's essential that you keep following the rules, when you leave home:
+To protect yourself and others, the government recommends that you still:

 - wash your hands frequently for at least 20 seconds

-- wear a face covering (unless you're exempt) - this includes in public places and on public transport - view the government's list of places you must wear a face covering
+- wear a face covering (unless you're exempt) in crowded places, like on public transport

-Information about how to avoid catching or spreading coronavirus and how to self-isolate are also available on the NHS website.
+Information about how to avoid catching or spreading coronavirus is available on the NHS website.
+Even though restrictions have ended, you must still get a test if you have symptoms of coronavirus (even if you've been vaccinated).
+If the test is positive, you must still self-isolate.
 If you do not self-isolate, you could be fined.

 Money and housing